dart-lang/language/working/macros/feature-specification.md

 ### Identifiers and resolution

-The classic problem in macro systems since they were first invented in Lisp and Scheme in the 70s how identifiers are resolved.
+The classic problem in macro systems since they were first invented in Lisp and Scheme in the 70s is how identifiers are resolved.
 Because this proposal does not allow local macros, macros that generate new syntax, or macro applications inside local block scopes, the problems around scoping are somewhat reduced.
 But challenges still remain.

 #### Referring to generated declarations